abuKaJeiN/JAST/README.md

 4. Run the project:

    - Start Apache and click admin on the xampp panel to access the page.
-Reminder: it has to be in htdocs directory. \xampp\htdocs
+Reminder: it has to be in htdocs directory. **`\xampp\htdocs`**

 5. Explore and Learn:

    - Explore the codebase, experiment with changes, and use this project as a learning resource to understand the basics of PHP web development.

+## Usage

+   - To add items to the shop you need to add them manually through phpMyAdmin in products table
+   - To add Images to a given product you need to go to **`http://localhost/fp`** and upload it.
+If throws an error check if you have **`uploads`** folder in **`htdocs`** directory
+   - To add user you can simply use register form at profile view.

 ## Project Structure